A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents: Results

 \subsubsection{Mechanisms of ethical risk}

 Across anthropomorphic pathways, the literature clusters risk mechanisms into three recurring types.
 First, \textbf{epistemic miscalibration} captures false belief formation, epistemic expertise and authority inflation, and misinformation uptake \citep{shanahan2024talking,zargham2025crossing,gabriel2024ethics}.
-Second, \textbf{affective leverage} captures the instrumental use of simulated signals, e.g., empathy and care, to shape behaviour, including increasing disclosure or dependency and reducing vigilance.
+Second, \textbf{affect-based influence} captures the instrumental use of simulated signals, e.g., empathy and care, to shape behaviour, including increasing disclosure or dependency and reducing vigilance.
 These dynamics are typically discussed under deception, manipulation, and exploitation \citep{bakir2024deception,bakir2025move,manzini2024code}.
-Third, \textbf{normative role misattribution} captures users attributing social roles to CAs and the interpersonal norms attached to them mostly via `role-playing' in parasocial interactions \citep{maeda2024human,ferrario2025social}.
-These dynamics can activate stereotypes and exclusionary scripts and contribute to norm displacement, such as shift of responsibility \citep{oh2025navigating,rizvi2025hadn}.
+Third, \textbf{misplaced social-role attribution} captures users attributing social roles to CAs and the interpersonal norms attached to them mostly via `role-playing' in parasocial interactions \citep{maeda2024human,ferrario2025social}.
+These dynamics can activate stereotypes and exclusionary scripts and contribute to shifts in social norms and responsibilities \citep{oh2025navigating,rizvi2025hadn}.